daveshed/linearstage/README.md

-# linearstage
+# stage
-Python package to drive a linear translation stage
+A python package to drive a translation stage and control its position